 Centre Georges Pompidou, or simply Centre Pompidou, sitting in the Marais District right in the heart of Paris, is a timeless and unique form of architecture that unveils the stunning view of the capital.
 This structure serves as Paris’ center of French art and culture, bringing together the magnificent works of men in one perfect location.
 The upper floors of Centre Pompidou have the best spots for sighting the iconic landmarks France is proud to have, such as the Notre Dame, the Sacré-Coeur, and of course, the ever-famous Eiffel Tower.

-When Richard Rogers was given a Pritzker Prize in 2007, New York Times declared architect Roger as a high-tech iconoclast by completing Centre Pampidou, and that the innovative design of the building, made famous because of its bizarre architecture where all the vents, pipes and elevator are seen outside the building, ‘’turned the architecture world upside down.”
+When Richard Rogers was given a Pritzker Prize in 2007, New York Times declared architect Roger as a high-tech iconoclast by completing Centre Pompidou, and that the innovative design of the building, made famous because of its bizarre architecture where all the vents, pipes and elevator are seen outside the building, ‘’turned the architecture world upside down.”
 The construction of the building, which was completed in 1977, initially cost 993 million francs and the subsequent construction and renovations cost 576 million.

-The works of the world-known modern artists like Picasso, Kandinsky, Matisse, Miro, Chagall, Léger, Klein, Dali and Dubuffet are displayed here, alongside the works of famous contemporary artists such as Hentai, Buren, Boltanski, Twombly, Opalka, Tallon, Widmer and Garouste.
-Apart from these permanent art expos, the building also gives venue to new and promising modern art talents by giving space to their masterpiece in temporary exhibits.
+The works of the world-known modern artists like Picasso, Kandinsky, Matisse, Miro, Chagall, Léger, Klein, Dali, and Dubuffet are displayed here, alongside the works of famous contemporary artists such as Hentai, Buren, Boltanski, Twombly, Opalka, Tallon, Widmer and Garouste.
+Apart from these permanent art expos, the building also gives a venue to new and promising modern art talents by giving space to their masterpiece in temporary exhibits.

-Being the home of the world’s famous art pieces makes Centre Pampidou a paradise for cultural and art aficionados.
+Being the home of the world’s famous art pieces makes Centre Pompidou a paradise for cultural and art aficionados.
 Its large quantity of displays and the abundance of art make Centre Pompidou a unique place for appreciating famous artists’ mastery in art.